-Star Wars stormtrooper projected on Orwell bridge
+Star Wars Day: Stormtrooper projected on Orwell bridge

 All the content created by 3D graphics, "just kind of came together nicely" and shone out between about 21:15 BST and 23:00.

-"It looked much better than I thought it was going to," said Mr Harris.

-He said he found a layby, set it up and "people were stopping by and taking photos and videos and asking us what it was all about, everyone was loving it as they went past".
+Mr Harris said he found a layby, set it up and "people were stopping by and taking photos and videos and asking us what it was all about, everyone was loving it as they went past".

 "We didn't announce that we were doing it."